mbund/blog/src/content/blog/python-isnt-easy.md

 ## Python is the Future

-I hear a lot of chatter like the following:

-- "You should learn Python because of its uses in AI and in Excel!"
-- "AI is the future, get in as early as you can!"
-- "Data science is all in Python these days, you should learn it!"
-- "Python is so easy to learn and, it's the back end to our website!"

-I think the major draws for Python are that it has a good data science ecosystem, and syntax which at a first glance seems simple.
+Python has an incredible data science ecosystem, and syntax which at a first glance seems simple.
+It's often recommended for beginner programmers because power is just one `import` away.
 I've spent some time with the language over the years, but I wouldn't say I truly _know_ it.
-Yet somehow I can't shake this feeling that most people who recommend Python haven't gone beyond the surface level.
+Yet somehow I can't shake this feeling that people are too quick to recommend Python, and that they haven't gone beyond the surface level.
 Because given my experience with it, I could never recommend it with a straight face to anyone for production.

 ## Package Management is a Nightmare